How to effectively manage email in Outlook

-If you are looking for a better strategy to handle your email, try the simple method described here.
+If you are looking for a better strategy to mange your Outlook email, try the simple method described here.
 We call it EmailFlow.
 It is low overhead and very easy to get started.

 Email is not separate from your "real" work.
 Email is very much a part of your workflow.
 Many of the activities you have to do as part of your work involve reading and writing email.
 Use the EmailFlow described here to stay on top of the never-ending email stream and actually get your work done.

 Incoming email processing

 Process each message that lands in your Outlook Inbox only once.
 Do not leave it in the Inbox.
 Use this flowchart to decide what to do with it.
 You must perform one of the actions, so you do not have to scan/process the same message multiple times.
 Be realistic.
 If you are leaving a message in the Inbox, hoping that you will notice it later and do something about it, you will not.